dan13ldc/tdd-with-python/README.md

 # tdd-with-python

-The aim of this repo is to hold the code of the exercises from learning tdd with django
+The aim of this repo is to hold the code of the exercises from learning tdd with django.